Politicians know democracy is often compromised…but they enable it instead of combat it.

 It appears that all three parties have agreed to remain mute.
 On such a crucial issue, for ten years, why has the Conservative and NDP parties never mentioned the CPP’s surplus when it could help them overcome the Liberal government’s stranglehold?
 The tentacles of the financial industry must be enormous but, unlike the US, under-the-radar.

 The following is speculation but, with billions of dollars at stake, it should be mentioned.
-Recently, the NDP and the Liberals formed a coalition that gave low-income Canadians dental care and Pharmacare.
+In 2023, the NDP Party and the Liberal Party formed a coalition that gave low-income Canadians dental care and Pharmacare.
 Is it possible the NDP threatened to reveal the CPP's surplus?
-To prevent this, a coalition was formed and the NDP received much of the credit for bringing these considerable benefits to low-income Canadians.
+To prevent this, did the financial industry orchestrate a coalition with the Liberals that gave the NDP much of the credit for bringing these considerable benefits to low-income Canadians?

 The coalition idea backfired for the NDP.
 In the 2025 federal election, the number of NDP MPs elected declined from 25 to 7.
 Hopefully, the desperate NDP party will now adopt a platform of CPP reform, which would immensely increase their popularity.